esoma/event/README.md

 permanent: 1
 ````

-It is also safe to bind and unbind in a function that is bound to an Event:
+It is also safe to bind and unbind in a function that is bound to an Event,
+even while that Event is firing:
 ```cpp
 std::shared_ptr<Event<>::Bind> bind = 0;
 Event<> my_event;